ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-vsphere-platform.md

 The Caveonix RiskForesight service manages cyberrisk and compliance risk with proactive monitoring and automated defense controls to protect against threats and to meet industry or government regulations.

-## Edge gateway cluster
+## Gateway cluster
 {: #vrw-vsphere-platform-edge}

-No vSphere management components are deployed to the edge gateway cluster.
-The tooling in the management cluster is used to manage the edge gateway cluster ESXi hosts.
+No vSphere management components are deployed to the gateway cluster.
+The tooling in the management cluster is used to manage the gateway cluster ESXi hosts.

 ## Workload cluster
 {: #vrw-vsphere-platform-workload}

-THe NSX-T edge gateway cluster VMs that house the Tier-0 and Tier-1 routers are on the workload clusters.
+THe NSX-T gateway cluster VMs that house the Tier-0 and Tier-1 routers are on the workload clusters.
 No vSphere management components are deployed to the workload cluster.
 The tooling in the management cluster is used to manage the workload cluster ESXi hosts.

 ## Related links
 {: #vrw-vsphere-platform-related}